Variational Tensor Neural Networks for Deep Learning: Introduction

 In this paper we resolve these issues by fully integrating NNs with TNs.
 More specifically, we introduce an efficient TN layer in NN structures such that the trainable weights are represented by matrix product operators (MPO) \cite{Patel2022}.
 The TN layer can replace the fully connected (\texttt{Dense}) hidden layers of a NN.
 The resulting TNN is scalable and can have any desired number of TN layers to form a truly deep NN.
 We further introduce an entanglement-aware variational DMRG-like training algorithm for the resulting TNN.
 In contrast to previously-developed TN machine learning algorithms, which are single-layer and goal-specific \cite{Stoudenmire2016, Wang2020}, our TNN is an instance of a deep neural network that can be used for different data analysis tasks such as regression and classification.
 The DMRG-like training algorithm provides direct access to the entanglement spectrum of the MPO trainable weights, in turn giving rise to a clear insight on the correlations in the parameters of the machine learning model.
 Moreover, the entanglement structure of the MPOs and their expressive power as a quantum neural state can also be assessed by typical quantum information quantities such as, e.g., the entanglement entropy of a bipartition.

 In order to demonstrate the efficiency and accuracy of our technique, we use our TN layer combined with different loss and activation functions to design different deep learning models.
-We use such algorithms for, e.g., linear and non-linear regression as well as classification.
+We use such algorithms for, e.g., linear and non-linear regression, classification as well as image recognition.
 Next, we use our DMRG-like algorithm \cite{White1992,White1993} to train the models.
-Our findings show that the TNN is remarkably accurate and efficient and can be used as a reliable NN algorithm for different data analysis tasks with a full general purpose.
+Our findings show that the TNNs have potential to be used as an alternative NN algorithm for different data analysis tasks with a general purpose.
 We also show how the non-linearity in the correlations amongst input data reflects itself in the entanglement spectrum and entanglement entropy of the MPO trainable weights.
-Our findings suggest that the DMRG-like training algorithm is an efficient numerical tool for providing the TN representation of quantum neural states.
+Our findings suggest that the DMRG-like training algorithm is an efficient numerical tool for machine learning that can potentially be used for detecting the TN representation of quantum neural states.

 The paper is organized as follows: In Sec.~\ref{sec:TNNs} we provide a brief overview of tensor networks and how a standard neural network composed of fully connected \texttt{Dense} layers can be tensorized to obtain a TNN.
 Next in Sec.~\ref{sec:dmrg} we introduce our DMRG-like training algorithm, together with the details of local tensor optimization updates based on gradient descent.
 In Sec.~\ref{sec:regressor} we build TNN models for regression and use them for fitting linear- and non-linear random data.
 More examples of applications of TNNs for classification of labeled data are provided in Sec.~\ref{sec:classifier}.
+Additionally, benchmarks for image recognition of MNIST handwritten digits are presented in Sec.~\ref{sec:mnist}.
 Finally, in Sec.~\ref{sec:conclude} we wrap up with our conclusions and discussions about further possible work.